- Peak splits can be expensive if you're not careful

 - Make sure you're not being charged for going over

-These days when you sign up to an ADSL or ADSL2+ broadband internet plan huge download data limits are often quoted, but in reality the actual number of gigabytes you can use in waking hours are much less.
-This is because many plans are split into on and off-peak time periods, with the off-peak period falling in the middle of the night when the majority of people are asleep.
+These days when you sign up to the NBN, unlimited data is often included, but in reality, your internet service provider may still throttle your speed when you tend to use up too much data, particularly during peak hours.
+Many plans still take into account on and off-peak time periods, with the off-peak period falling in the middle of the night when the majority of people are asleep.

 Why on and off-peak times?